hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

     <em>Figure 4: The unit step function.</em>
 </p>

 The unit step function has a value of 0 before time $$t = 0$$, and a value of 1 onward.
 This is used as an input because it is the simplest input possible and is used as a standard to compare the outputs.
-Other inputs include an impulse function, ramp function etc.
+Other inputs include an impulse function, ramp function, etc.

 ### $$1^{st}$$ order systems

-A first order system has a transfer function of the following form:
+A first-order system has a transfer function of the following form:

 $$
 \frac{Y(s)}{R(s)} = \frac{K}{\tau s + 1}